chronark/envshare/README.md

 </div>
 <br/>

 EnvShare is a simple tool to share environment variables securely.
 It uses **AES-CBC** to encrypt your data before sending it to the server.
-The encryption key is never persisted.
+The encryption key never leaves your browser.

 ## Features